cTraymany/country-cli/README.md

-# Country CLI
+# Around the World

 This CLI application allows the user to search for countries by calling-code in order to view country facts.

 ## Getting Started
 ### Prerequisites
-This app is run with Ruby.
+Around the World is run with Ruby.
 Please have Ruby installed before beginning.

 Fork and clone this repository onto your terminal.